annacprice/chipseq-window-extract/README.md

 python chipWinExtract.py -t testdata/chipseq.tsv -r testdata/ref_chromosomes -o testdata/extracted_windows -i 1 -s 2 -e 3
 ```
 this reproduces testdata/extracted_windows/chr1_windows.fasta and testdata/extracted_windows/chr2_windows.fasta.

+You can also use the optional **--concat-fasta** flag to concatenate all the output fasta files into a single fasta.